Nithyaraaj21/openspace-organizer/README.md

   - `utils.py`: Utility functions for storing results.
   - `table.py`: Classes and functions related to tables and seats.
   - `openspace.py`: Functions for organizing the open space.
+  -  `openspace.py`: Functions for organizing the open space.

 ## Dependencies